someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 > on the contrary -- some of them had seen it firsthand (potentially you, too) and proceeded to mute the beggar without telling me anything"

-As I prefaced, chat logs do not include mute notifications, so it would naturally be challenging to point out more instances, but the seventh rain (on amireli31) is more than enough to not only **prove that some of the mods had seen my fake rainons firsthand and proceeded to mute the beggar without telling me anything**, but more importantly — that **TekDek was indeed among them**, as that particular instance undoubtedly confirms so.
+As I prefaced, chat logs do not include mute notifications, so it would naturally be challenging to point out more instances, but the seventh rain (on amireli31, *Screenshot #4.2*) is more than enough to not only **prove that some of the mods had seen my fake rainons firsthand and proceeded to mute the beggar without telling me anything**, but more importantly — that **TekDek was indeed among them**, as that particular instance undoubtedly confirms so.

 Overall, it would be fair to conclude that my claims have proven to be pretty damn accurate, if I do say so myself.